kunalkhirwar/python-api-challenge/README.md

 **Requirement 1:** Created Plots to Showcase the Relationship Between Weather Variables and Latitude

-To fulfill the first requirement, I used the *OpenWeatherMap* API to retrieve weather data from the cities list generated in the code.
+To fulfill the first requirement, I used the '*OpenWeatherMap*' API to retrieve weather data from the cities list generated in the code.
 Next, I created a series of scatter plots to showcase the following relationships:
 - Latitude vs. Temperature
 - Latitude vs. Humidity
 - Latitude vs. Cloudiness